IrishIRL/ansible-infrastructure-deployment-course-work/backup_sla.md

 6. RTO: up to 2 hours

 // Just a reminder for myself: in our real case there could be not more than 50MB of backups.

+NB!
+It is a must to create two folders on a backup server before you start: mysql and influxdb.
+They will be used for the saving backups.